Self-improvement can seem like too much work if you don’t feel strong enough or you’re not quite sure you’re worth the investment.

 Two Heads Are Better Than One

-If you’re not enrolled in a formal program, you can experiment with some of these approaches:
+If you’re not enrolled in a formal program, you can experiment on your own.

 Think of how you’d like to be treated by your best mentor or coach, and then imitate that in your treatment of yourself.
 If no one is working with you, work with yourself.
 If no one’s setting reasonable stretch goals for you, set them for yourself.
 If no one is providing analytical, developmental feedback, try to provide it for yourself — but do it the way a compassionate, analytical, developmental third party would, not the way you normally would.